notional-finance/contracts-v2/contracts/internal/balances/_README.md

 - nTokens are always one to one with a token that is tradable on Notional.
 Therefore, nToken balances are stored alongside token balances to save a storage slot.
 - nTokens are incentivized and their incentives are automatically claimed every time an account balance changes.
+- Token balances (whenever possible) are finalized at the very last stage of a transaction to allow for transactions to net off potential transfers with lending and borrowing activity.

 ## Invariants